 Define Clear Objectives & Success Criteria

-Start by translating high-level business goals into a small set of measurable KPIs that guide every content decision.
+First, translate your business goals into 2–4 measurable KPIs that will guide all content decisions.
 Pick 2–4 KPIs per objective, fix attribution rules up front, and use historical performance to set realistic targets.
 That discipline prevents chasing vanity metrics and makes A/B tests interpretable.

 Why this matters